ProjectQ-Framework/FermiLib/README.rst

 Questions?
 ----------

-If you have any other questions, please contact fermilib at projectq.ch.
+If you have any other questions, please contact fermilib@projectq.ch.

 License
 -------